Katoomba Falls Round Walk (Scenic Waterfall Views)

 Katoomba Falls Lookout

 Once you’re finished exploring Reids Plateau, walk back to the four-way intersection.
-The path to the east is the Prince Henry Cliff Walk that leads to Katoomba Cascades, followed by Echo Point and the Three Sisters.
+The path to the east is the Prince Henry Cliff Walk that leads to Katoomba Cascades, followed by Echo Point and the Three Sisters Walk.

-Keen to discover more pretty waterfalls?
-Read our guide to the most scenic waterfalls in the Blue Mountains for inspiration.
+Keen to discover more of these beautiful waterfalls?
+Read our guide to the most scenic waterfalls in the Blue Mountains for inspiration!

 Katoomba Falls in the Blue Mountains